What Is CITC?

 The Community Investment Tax Credit (CITC) was signed into law by Governor Deval Patrick on August 6, 2012 as part of a larger economic development bill.
 It is designed to support high-impact community-led economic development initiatives through a strategic, market-based approach that leverages private contributions and builds strong local partnerships.

-DHCD awarded Fenway CDC $150,000 in community investment tax credits for 2018 in recognition of our winning community investment plan and high impact of our work.
+DHCD awarded Fenway CDC $200,000 in community investment tax credits for 2020 in recognition of our winning community investment plan and the high impact of our work.

 Who Can Participate?